PostHog/posthog.com/contents/application-received.md

 ---
-title: Request received
+title: Application received
 sidebar: null
 showTitle: true
 ---

-Thank you for submitting your request.
+Thank you for submitting your application.

 We're really excited to work with start ups around the world.